Templeton opposes Vedanta firms' merger plans-report

-* China May trade data stronger than forecast, picks up from April

-MUMBAI, June 2 Templeton Asset Management Ltd is trying to block a planned merger between India's Sesa Goa and Sterlite Industries, both of which are controlled by miner Vedanta Resources, the Economic Times newspaper reported on Saturday, citing unnamed sources.
+MUMBAI Templeton Asset Management Ltd is trying to block a planned merger between India's Sesa Goa SESA.NS and Sterlite Industries STRL.NS, both of which are controlled by miner Vedanta Resources (VED.L), the Economic Times newspaper reported on Saturday, citing unnamed sources.

 Sesa Goa has called a shareholders meeting on June 19 to vote on the merger, while Templeton is trying to muster support to block the resolution, the newspaper said, adding that the fund was in talks with other institutional holders in Sesa Goa.

-In February, Vedanta Resources said it was simplifying its business structure by merging its Indian subsidiaries into a single unit to cut costs, and it planed to issue American Depositary Shares in the combined firm..
+In February, Vedanta Resources said it was simplifying its business structure by merging its Indian subsidiaries into a single unit to cut costs, and it planned to issue American Depositary Shares in the combined firm.

 Templeton, which owns a 13 percent stake in Sesa Goa, is the second largest shareholder in the company after the founders, and is the largest institutional investor in the Indian miner.